What can we do to help improve the lives of the millions of “invisible” AAPI elderly in the U.S.?

 When his novel was first published, South African-born author Bryce Courtenay had already been living in Australia for thirty years.
 Courtenay himself was Peekay, to a large extent.
 Raised in an orphanage, he fought his way through a difficult childhood and worked in the mines as a teenager.
 Courtenay claimed that the novel’s title was inspired by a teacher who saw his potential and encouraged him, like Peekay, to apply for a scholarship to a school in Johannesburg.
 From there, he moved to London, and then finally to Australia, where he worked in advertising for years before stumbling into late success as a world-famous novelist.

-Courtenay was also known for telling tall tales about his past, making it seem like he experienced greater hardships than he actually did.
+Courtenay was also known for telling tall tales about his past.
 He easily dismissed these rumors, however, saying:

 “One of the joys of having left a country where things were not always right for me and having come to a country where I’ve been able to give my utmost is [that] I want to be known for the years I’ve been in Australia, not for the 17 years I spent in Africa.”